OpenCLTBrigade/cmpd-holiday-gift/README.md

 # Getting Started

 Node 8 is **required**.
-We recommend at least Node 8.4.0.
-You should use [nvm](https://github.com/creationix/nvm) to install and use the appripriate version of Node on a per-project basis.
+We recommend at least Node 8.9.4.
+We also recommend using [nvm](https://github.com/creationix/nvm) to install and use the appropriate version of Node on a per-project basis but we _do_ have it as a `devDependency` to ease that burden.

+You'll also need to use [yarn](https://yarnpkg.com) instead of npm.
+Install it using `npm install -g yarn` from the project directory (so it gets installed for the appropriate Node version).

 See [Dependencies Documentation](#dependencies-documentation) below for more information on the dependencies we use.

 * Clone from github: `git clone https://github.com/CodeForCharlotte/cmpd-holiday-gift.git && cd cmpd-holiday-gift`
-* Run `nvm use` to ensure you're using the appropriate Node version for the project.
+* If using nvm, run `nvm use` to ensure you're using the appropriate Node version for the project.
-* Run `npm install` to install the dependencies.
+* Run `yarn bootstrap` to install the dependencies.
+This will take a few minutes and it may look like the command has locked up.
-* Copy `env.example.js` to `env.js`.
+* In the root project directory, copy `env.example.js` to `env.js`.
+You _don't_ need to make any changes just yet.
-* Run `npm run start-client` to start the front-end in development mode.
+* Run `yarn run start-client` to start the front-end in development mode.
 Access the application at http://localhost:3000.
-* In a separate terminal (re-run `nvm use` if needed) run `npm run nodemon-server` to start the back-end in development mode.
+* In a separate terminal (re-run `nvm use` if needed) run `yarn run nodemon-server` to start the back-end in development mode.
 The back end runs on port 3001 and the development mode front-end server will act as a reverse proxy for it.
-* Run `npm run seed` to generate sample data.
-* In a separate terminal (re-run `nvm use` if needed) run `npm run nodemon-server` to start the back-end in development mode.
+* In a separate terminal (re-run `nvm use` if needed) run `yarn run nodemon-server` to start the back-end in development mode.
 The back end runs on port 3001 and the development mode front-end server will act as a reverse proxy for it.
-If you get an error saying you need to install sqlite3 manually, run `npm install sqlite3`.
+If you get an error saying you need to install sqlite3 manually, run `yarn add sqlite3`.
-* Run `npm run seed-server` to generate sample data.
+* Run `yarn run seed-server` to generate sample data.

 Read [Front end development notes here](#front-end-development).